calpoly-cpe315/lab-0---first-asm-lcable99/README.md

 ## Things to include in your README

-* Your name.
-Indicate if you go by a nickname.
+* Logan Cable - github: lcable99
 * Status of your lab
-  * Complete, partially complete, incomplete
-  * If not complete, what does work?
-What doesn't?
+  * Complete
 * Compilation and execution instructions
-  * `gcc -o eggnog eggnog.s` or `make` if you create Makefile
+  * `gcc -o eggnog eggnog.s`
   * `./eggnog`
-* Issues that you encountered along the way, and anything you have questions about.
+* Question regarding if AARCH64 = ARMv8 :thinking:

 These README files have a fairly rich _Markdown_ environment.
 You should use markdown syntax to format your README files in such a way that they look